The Amish in Illinois: 2024 Guide

 While agriculture remains fairly common, Amish at Arthur work in a number of other trades.
 Some work for large overhead door manufacturer C.H.I. and can be seen bicycling to and from work at the local plant.
 Other Amish in the Arthur community are known for their small business activity, in particular furniture and wood-related enterprises.

-Amish business at Arthur
+Amish Stores & Businesses at Arthur

 Arthur is home to a thriving Amish business community, with many Amish operating businesses in wood-related industries.

-Beachy's Bulk Foods store sign
+Beachy's Bulk Foods store sign with pie and other simple food images

-Lower-end wood businesses are found at Arthur, such as pallet makers.
-More frequently seen are higher-end operations producing cabinets and furniture.
 These number in the dozens and employ hundreds of Amish males throughout the community.
 Arthur furniture businesses attract consumer attention from urban areas such as Chicago, St. Louis, and Indianapolis, all within a three-hour drive.
 Find an Illinois Amish furniture business.

 In addition to furniture, a number of other Amish-operated businesses can be found.
 One Amish family operates a jelly-making and canning business.
 Another runs a small bookstore catering to the Plain community.
 Machine, metal, and engine shops are also found throughout the Arthur settlement, as are construction businesses.

-As one of the largest Amish communities in the Midwest, Arthur has a fairly developed tourist industry, welcoming visitors from across the region.
-Additionally, the area is home to the Illinois Amish Heritage Center found at Arcola, which specializes in educating the public about the Amish and Anabaptist peoples.
+The area is also home to the Illinois Amish Heritage Center found at Arcola, which specializes in educating the public about the Amish and Anabaptist peoples.
 The Center features buildings important to Illinois Amish history, including two of the oldest historic Amish homes in the state, restored and preserved at the Center.

-At least one Amish family in the Arthur community hosts non-Amish visitors for meals and overnight stays.
 Rockome Gardens was once a longstanding tourist destination located in the community.
 Rockome featured “rock gardens” comprised of numerous rock formations and stone fences, as well as a number of other attractions.
 However, Rockome closed operations in the 2010s.

 Other Illinois Amish settlements

-Amish jams and jellies business
+Amish jams and jellies business sign

 Historical Amish settlements in Illinois